EqualityAI/Checklist/README.md

 ## Development

 Contributions are welcome\!
-Users may open Issues using the github web ui by first selecting the "Issues" tab, then clicking "New Issue", filling out the prompts and clicking "Submit new issue".
+Users may open Issues using the github web ui by first selecting the `Issues tab`, then clicking `New Issue`, filling out the prompts and clicking `Submit new issue`.

 ## Citations <a name="citations"></a>